dustinpfister/blog_posts/_posts/js-whats-wrong-with-modulo.md

 ## 2 - The Negative Number problem with javaScript modulo

 Say you have a spinner in a game that is used to find the number of spaces a player moves, like in many board games.
-In can be spin forwards, but also backwards, and should always reflect a certain number within a range, say 1 to 6.
+A spinner can be spin forwards, but also backwards, and should always reflect a certain number within a range, such as say 1 to 6.
+In these kinds of situations I would have a pointer value that would be a value that represents the current section on the spinner.
+If I add to that pointer value then there should be no problem when it comes to using the javaScript modulo operator to get the remainder and use that as a way to loop back around again with the pointer value.
+However A problem might come up when it comes to using javaScript modulo to do the same when it comes to subtracting from that pointer value and ending up with a negative value for the pointer value that is then used with javaScript modulo.

 As such say you put together something like this: